-Structured programs and embedded activities in which NEON TANF recipients participants perform work for the direct benefit of the community under the auspices of public or nonprofit organizations.
-Community service programs must be are limited to projects that serve a useful community purpose in fields that include, but are not limited to, health, social service, environmental protection education, urban and rural development, welfare, recreation, public facilities, public safety, and childcare.
-Community service programs are designed to improve the employability of recipients participants not otherwise able to obtain employment, and must be supervised on an ongoing basis.
-The responsible party should will have daily responsibility for oversight of the individual's participation.
+Structured programs and embedded activities in which NEON participants perform work for the direct benefit of the community under the auspices of public or nonprofit organizations.
+Community service programs are limited to projects that serve a useful community purpose in fields that include, but are not limited to, health, social service, environmental protection education, urban and rural development, welfare, recreation, public facilities, public safety, and childcare.
+Community service programs are designed to improve the employability of participants not otherwise able to obtain employment and must be supervised on an ongoing basis.
+The responsible party will have daily responsibility for oversight of the individual's participation.
 Daily, in-person contact with the participant is not necessary.
-The Division shall take into account consider, to the extent possible, the prior training, experience and skills of a participant in making appropriate community service assignments.
+The Division shall consider, to the extent possible, the prior training, experience and skills of a participant in making appropriate community service assignments.

 Community service sites are developed specifically for each individual's skills and interests.
 These sites have been developed at schools, thrift stores, senior centers, libraries, food pantries, and community service agencies.
 These placements are expected to provide an opportunity for personal growth (interpersonal skills, conflict resolution, responsibility, work-like routine) for individuals that are not ready for employment.
-The recipient participant, agency, and case manager mutually agree upon structured activities.
+The participant, agency, and case manager mutually agree upon structured activities.

-Participation in a work experience or a community service program is subject to FLSA regulations.
-Individuals will not be required to participate in these activities in excess of the number of hours derived by combining the welfare cash TANF benefit and food stamp SNAP allotment and dividing by the applicable minimum wage.
+Participation in a community service program is subject to FLSA regulations.
+Individuals will not be required to participate in these activities in excess of the number of hours derived by combining the TANF benefit and SNAP allotment and dividing by the applicable minimum wage.

-Exception: Court ordered community service is not subject to FLSA standards as the recipient participant is not being asked to participate in exchange for a TANF benefit.
+Exception: Court ordered community service is not subject to FLSA standards as the participant is not being asked to participate in exchange for a TANF benefit.